rsgrafx/TestingTalk/README.md

 # Testing Elixir

-The name of this talk is Elixir Testing, I know that the title sounds grand, Testing as a whole is extremely broad - I know that I won’t be able to scratch the surface on what ExUnit is capable of doing but for the most part the goal of the talk is get you generally acquainted with the library's capabilities.
+The name of this talk is Elixir Testing, I know that the title sounds grand, Testing as a whole is extremely broad - I know that I won’t be able to scratch the surface on what ExUnit is capable of doing but for the most part the goal of the talk is get you generally acquainted with the library's capabilities and share some tips from the frontlines.

+> Disclaimer This not a Talk on TDD but I may draw on some concepts accidentally.

 ### About Me

-Like a lot of developers testing was not something I think to do right off the bat when I approach building a new application or learning a new language.
-But after much painful learning here are some reasons why I feel its important think of testing upfront
+Like a lot of developers testing was not something I would think to do right off the bat when I approach building a new application or learning a new language.
+But after much painful learning here are some reasons why I feel its important think of testing upfront.

 > #### 1.
 Avoiding regression.

-	* Breaking changes you need something to keep you in check.
+Breaking changes happen.
+You need something to keep you in check.

 > #### 2.
 Ease of Refactoring.

-	* If you do decide to change some already working code to something elegant.
+If you do decide to change some already working code to something more elegant.
 Your tests are your guide to success.

 > #### 3.
 Building Confidence in your code and as a developer.

-> On the point of building confidence in your code.
-	* While your trying to get to a rough draft on a project your working on if you have tests you will find your self feeling good about improving any code without breaking your mvp.
-Iterating to something more elegant.
-I helps quell that fear of iterating because you know if you break a test, you can back out and re-examine your change.
-Or if your like me you just simply say.. who cares how the code looks its tested.
+While your trying to get to a rough draft on a project if you have tests you will find your self feeling good about improving any code without breaking your mvp.
+You will feel confident about stopping points.
+Who cares how the code looks its tested.

 ## What is ExUnit

-1. As stated in the docs - It is Elixir’s <b>Unit</b> Testing framework - but what about Acceptance , Integration tests ?
+As stated in the docs - It is Elixir’s <b>Unit</b> Testing framework - but what about Acceptance , Integration tests ?
 We’ll get to that.

 ExUnit includes everything we need to thoroughly test our code.